-- Master of Science in Accountancy - Master of Science in Accountancy, Taxation
+- Master of Science in Accountancy

+- Master of Science in Accountancy, Taxation

+- Graduate Certificate in Accounting Foundations

 The Master of Science in Accountancy (MSA) and Master of Science in Accountancy, Taxation (MSAT) programs provide the opportunity to enhance your professional competence and acquire the skills necessary to offer valueadded services to clients.
-Each program builds upon knowledge and skills previously acquired in undergraduate accounting courses.
+Each program builds upon knowledge and skills previously acquired in foundational accounting courses.